Scroll down and click the links to view the presentations for each seminar or talk.

 Keynote Speaker: Jaspreet Jhagra, Student Recruitment Officer

-1:30pm – 2:00pm Local learners and labour markets – The global skills needs of the future
+1:30pm – 2:00pm Local learners and labour markets – The global skills needs of the future – click here for the presentation slides

 This seminar will provide advice on finding impactful progression and skills needs data to help develop your own careers and employability plans – plus a snapshot of local and regional skills gaps and global skills needs of the future.